What to Do if You Cannot Access Your Store

 If your website crashed for any reason, contact your hosting team and ask them to recover your store from backup.

 It might happen that your hosting provider does not respond to you in time and you have to deal with the situation by yourself.
-Another possibility is that you are working in development environment and need to find out what exactly crashed your store so you would be able to fix it.
-In this case you may want to try using safe mode.
-Safe mode allows you to re-deploy your store with a limited set of addons, which can help you to identify the source of the problem more easily.
+Another possibility is that you are working in a development environment and need to find out what exactly crashed your store so you would be able to fix it.
+In this case you may want to try using Safe Mode.
+Safe Mode enables you to re-deploy your store with a limited set of addons (or without addons), which can help you to identify the source of your problem more easily.

 Disables all the custom addons uploaded to the store directly via the "Upload addon" feature